AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 used for constructing :cpp:`FArrayBox` will be :cpp:`Box{(8,8,8) (16,16,16)}` in this example.
 For cells in :cpp:`FArrayBox`, we call those in the original :cpp:`Box` **valid cells** and the grown part **ghost cells**.
-Note that cpp:`FArrayBox` itself alone does not have the concept of ghost cell, whereas ghost cell is a key concept of :cpp:`MultiFab` that allows for local operations on ghost cell data originated from remote processes.
+Note that :cpp:`FArrayBox` itself does not have the concept of ghost cells.
+Ghost cells are a key concept of :cpp:`MultiFab`,however, that allows for local operations on ghost cell data originated from remote processes.
 We will discuss how to fill ghost cells with data from valid cells later in this section.
 :cpp:`MultiFab` also has a default constructor.
 One can define an empty